 What you can expect if you participate

 These studies are safe and your privacy is protected.
 As part of your participation, you will receive a PET scan.
 You and your physician will have access to your results, which may help you better understand your condition and plan treatment.
 The study calls for three doctors' visits.
 Study participants are only responsible for their deductible and coinsurance associated with the physician office visits.
-The study plans to have 350 locations.
+New IDEAS will enroll participants in up to 350 sites.

 How to get involved in the New IDEAS study